wyrover/Switch/docs/Downloads.md

 * When install is complete you can find installed Switch files in folder "/usr/local".
 * To build your own project using Switch, don't miss to set cmake variable CMAKE_INSTALL_PREFIX to "/usr/local"; otherwise cmake don't find Switch libraries and include files.
 See cmake documentation ([http://cmake.org/documentation](http://cmake.org/documentation)) for more information.

-## macOS 10.12 or later
+## macOS 10.11.5 (OS X El Capitan) or later

-1. Install Xcode
+1. Install Xcode 8.2 or later

    In order to build Switch, you first need download and install Xcode from App Store and install "Commands line tools".